initialzero/domain-sample-application/README.md

-# Sample application for demonstration Domain metadata API
+# Sample application for demonstration Domain metadata and QueryExecution API
 ===========================================================

 Table of Contents